Rosenstadt Doctoral Dissertation Award

 Bertha Rosenstadt Doctoral Research Dissertation Grants Program

-Bloomberg Nursing provides a biannual funding opportunity designed to assist eligible doctoral students through the doctoral research dissertation grant program.
-This program supports research undertaken as part of the academic program to qualify for a doctorate at the Lawrence S. Bloomberg Faculty of Nursing.
+Bloomberg Nursing provides a biannual funding opportunity designed to assist eligible PhD students through the PhD research dissertation program.
+This program supports research undertaken as part of the academic program to qualify for a Doctor of Philosophy (Nursing) at the Lawrence S. Bloomberg Faculty of Nursing.
 The dissertation award supports dissertation research costs for students in good standing in the program, who are making timely progress towards their degrees.
 Students may receive only one dissertation grant throughout their program.

-- They are registered in the doctoral degree program at Bloomberg Nursing;
+- They are registered in the PhD degree program at Bloomberg Nursing;

 - They are in good standing in that program;